 Hydra – The Revenge is Dorney Park’s second B&M and it became quite famous thanks to it’s JoJo-roll.
 This inline twist is placed between the loading platform and the lifthill, so it guarantees a very bizarre start of the ride experience.

 Hydra is more than its first inversion.
-It’s actually a fine B&M floorless coaster which benefits from its unusual lay-out and some powerful inversions.
-Not on of the best floorless coasters on Earth (you’ll have to travel to Madrid or Northern-California instead) but very decent.
+It’s actually a fine B&M Floorless Coaster which benefits from its unusual lay-out and some powerful inversions.
+Not the best Floorless Coaster on Earth (you’ll have to travel to Madrid or Northern-California instead) but very decent.

 Old-fashioned free fall towers are lots of fun.
 I’ve ridden this type in Nagashima Spa Land and Italy’s Movieland Studios and I enjoyed that a lot.
 Unfortunately, Dorney Park’s Demon Drop remains closed today…